The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 Stability and Peace of Mind:

-Along with peace of mind, the fixed rate mortgage will provide better stability and consistency in payments during this inflationary time of more ‘what ifs’.
-If inflation remains resilient and these already high rates don’t lower it, rates could go higher than currently projected, although not likely too much higher.
-A short term fixed rate would provide more stability and consistency for this period.
+Along with peace of mind, the fixed rate mortgage will provide better stability and consistency in payments during this volatile time of more ‘what ifs’.
+If inflation rebounds, rates could remain higher for longer and fixed rates could even increase from here.

 The benefits of a 5-year fixed rate.

-• Currently lower rates than 2-3 year fixed rates.
+• Currently the lowest rates – much lower than 1-2 year fixed rates.

 • More protection and peace of mind as we are in a unique and less certain point in history.